splunk/qbec/site/content/reference/qbec-yaml.md

   - default
   - excluded
   - components

+  # when dealing with apps that deploy to multiple namespaces, use object lists at cluster scope for GC purposes.
+  # by default, this will use namespaced queries for each namespace.
+  clusterScopedLists: true

   # declaration of late-bound variable definitions that can be passed in on the command line using the --vm:* options.
   vars: